Asettelut, luetelmanäkymät ja kortit

 Laying out your content

-Now that we understand how pages work, it is time to add stuff to ours.
+Now that we understand how pages work, it is time to add stuff to them.
 We will be going through a number of important layout components and elements that will be useful when designing our app.

 ListViews